skytable/docs/docs/c.architecture.md

 ## Query language

-Skytable has it's own query language BlueQL<sup>TM</sup> which takes a lot of inspiration from SQL but makes several different (and sometimes vastly different) design choices, focused on clarity, speed, simplicity and most importantly, security.
+Skytable has its own query language BlueQL<sup>TM</sup> which takes a lot of inspiration from SQL but makes several different (and sometimes vastly different) design choices, focused on clarity, speed, simplicity and most importantly, security.

 For example, Skytable's BlueQL<sup>TM</sup> *only* allows the parameterization of queries.
 All the queries you ran previously with strings and numbers directly were only possible because the REPL client smartly does the paramterization behind the scenes.
 This is done for security.
 You'll learn more about BlueQL next.